ccho-mongodb/alas-but-one/README.md

 python3 alas.py
 ```

-This outputs a file called ``out.csv`` that you can import into Google Sheets
+This outputs files for each repo checked, named after the "docs" dictionary
-for convenient viewing and editing.
+key.
+You can import these into Google Sheets for convenient viewing and editing.

 The output list includes the following information: